Alberta CAEC Test

 For 17-year-old applicants or those needing special accommodations, contact your local CAEC testing centre in advance.

-What Is the CAEC?
+What is the CAEC?

 The CAEC is Canada’s official High School Equivalency (HSE) credential.
 It gives adults who did not finish high school a chance to earn a diploma that is accepted across North America by: